 direct business and accepted reinsurance business.

-This template shall be reported from an accounting perspective (i.e. Local GAAP, or IFRS if accepted as local GAAP); however, it shall be fulfilled using the lines of business as defined in Annex I to Delegated Regulation (EU) 2015/35.
-Undertakings shall use the recognition and valuation basis as for the published financial statements (i.e. no new recognition or re-valuation is required) except for the classification between investment contracts and insurance contracts when this is applicable in the financial statements.

-The information in these templates shall be presented gross, without deduction of reinsurance ceded.

-For the purposes of this template ‘country of establishment’ means:
+-For the purposes of this template ‘country of establishment’ means:

 The country where the insurance undertaking is authorised (home country) when the contract was not sold through a branch; and

 The country where the branch is located (host country) when the contract was sold through a branch.